 In his History of the Wars, written around the year 545, the Greek scholar Procopius of Caesarea describes how souls of the dead are being rowed to the island Britta ‘Britain’.
 It are the men living on the other side of the sea with Britain, who carry out this macabre job.
 The coast where these men live, is one dotted with many small settlements, where people fish, till the soil, and are involved in sea trade.
 According to Procopius, this land is under jurisdiction of the Franks, but the people do not have to pay tribute.
 Instead, they are tasked with the rewarding activity of dragging souls across the water.

 Procopius’ description fits very well the lower coastal regions of the Netherlands in the sixth century.
 Not only because of the geographical location and the economic combination of agriculture and sea trade.
 Also because it is described as an area under the sphere of influence of the Franks.
-This, very much comparable with the account in Beowulf of King Hygelac raiding Frisia in the lower river Rhine region in the year 516, but who was killed by the Franks.
+This, very much comparable with the account in Beowulf of King Hygelac raiding Frisia in the lower River Rhine region in the year 516, but who was killed by the Franks.
 Not by the Frisians.
 Read our post Ornament of the Gods found in a mound of clay on this historic disaster of the Geats.

 The course of business for ferrying the dead between Frisia and Britain was as follows.

 As to why Britain ended up with all the dead souls, is not being told by Procopius.
-Of course, the whole story has many similarities with the Greek myth of the ferryman Charon, who ferried the dead across the river Styx.
-This river separated the world of the living with the world of the dead.
+Of course, the whole story has many similarities with the Greek myth of the ferryman Charon, who ferried the dead across the River Styx.
+This river separated the world of the living from the world of the dead.
 Charon had to be paid an obol, a coin, otherwise no crossing was possible.
 Only, whereas Charon had to do everything alone, in the account of Procopius the work of Charon was divided over many men.
 And, the cunning Franks bought off the whole ferry fee as well, and made the Frisians do it without any payment.
 We are curious how this arrangement will be affected with the Brexit, soon.

 Procopius did not believe the whole thing.
-He documented it nevertheless because it was such a persistant story and living experience among the local people.
+He documented it nevertheless because it was such a persistent story and living experience among the local people.
 It was, by the way, also Procopius who said that Britain was inhabited by the Brittônes ‘Brits’, the Angiloi ‘Angles, and the Phrissones ‘Frisians’.
-Here was, of course, right.
+Here he was, of course, right.

 Solleveld boat grave

-As said, in 2004 an excavation took place at the early-medieval grave field of Solleveld, previuously called Monster.
+As said, in 2004 an excavation took place at the early-medieval grave field of Solleveld, previously called Monster.
 A grave field known since the mid-’50s already.
 Solleveld is part of a dune landscape close to the seashore, around seven hundred meters away from it.
 These are so-called old dunes, which were formed about 5,000 years ago.
 Then, due to a stabilizing sea level, the seashore expanded in western direction, at first.
 During the Roman Period, the western coastline of the Netherlands still lay several kilometers more to the west.
 Around 3,000 years ago, the sea got more grip on the sandy coast, and moved east.
 It coincided with strong dune formation, the so-called young dunes that covered most of the old dunes.
-These are much higher than the old dunes.
+These new dunes are much higher than the old dunes.
 This land-eating process to the east came to a halt around the year 1600.
 The landscape of Solleveld is special, because it is one of the few remaining areas of the North Sea where the lime-low, old dunes are still visible and preserved.
 More to the north, most old dunes have been dug up, mainly to support the growing city of Amsterdam.
 Everything to make Amsterdam great, of course.

 In the proximity of the grave field of Solleveld, more or less continuous habitation has been the case since the Late Iron Age.
 During the Middle Roman Period, between 150-180, even a small fortress existed with a cavalry unit deployed, locally known as fort Ockenburg.
 From the end of the Roman Period, population along the coast of the Netherlands dropped, only to recover slowly from mid-fifth century.
 From the sixth century, archaeologist witness a steady growth of the population along the coast.
-In what is now the provinces Noord Holland and Zuid Holland, this Frisian population inhabited the dunes, sandy ridges behind the dunes and the riverbanks.
+In what is now the combined provinces of Noord Holland and Zuid Holland, this Frisian population inhabited the dunes, sandy ridges behind the dunes and the riverbanks.
 From the early-eighth century onward the Frankification process of the western coast of the Netherlands set in (Van der Velde, 2011).
 A change of material culture has been proven by archaeological research.
 With Frankification also came Christianization.
-This process started after the Frankish empire finally pushed out the Frisians and seized definitive controle over Dorestat, current Wijk bij Duurstede, and the central river area.
+This process started after the Frankish empire finally pushed out the Frisians and seized definitive controle over Dorestat, current Wijk bij Duurstede, and the wider central river area.
 Already soon after the death of King Radbod in 719.
-Despite the Frankification process started in the eighth century, the region would be named Frisia until the beginning of the twelfth century.
+Despite the Frankification process started in the eighth century, the region would be named Frisia until the turning point of the eleventh and twelfth centuries.
 Check our post The United Frisian Emirates and Black Peat about this major identity shift.

 Over the years, in total forty-six graves have been identified at Solleveld.
-The grave field has been in use between approximately 550 and 650 (Waasdorp, 2008), although the period 500-700 is also possible (Dijkstra, 2011).
+The grave field has been in use between approximately the years 550 and 650 (Waasdorp, 2008), although the period between 500 and 700 is also possible (Dijkstra, 2011).
 Of these, forty-two were cremations, of which thirty-two deposited in an urn (twenty-two, according to Dijkstra), and ten cremation deposits without an urn or jar.
 Besides cremations, four (three, according to Dijkstra) inhumations have been found, of which the boat grave is one.
 The grave field is within the Frisian cultural tradition, and in line with the excavation at Frankenslag in the city of The Hague (Magendans, 1989).
 Finds of particular interest are an inhumation of a man with weapons, and, of course, the boat grave.
 We shall discuss them in a bit more detail.
 For the full monty, check the research report itself (Waasdorp & Eimermann, 2008).

 The inhumation of the, assumed, man is very rich with weaponry.
 The cadaver was buried in a wooden coffin, and is dated second half of the sixth century.
 Unfortunately, the grave turned out to be partially destroyed due to earlier digging activities.
 The fact only the lower half of the grave and cadaver were missing, was kind of a make up, since most early-medieval deposits are normally placed on the upper half of the deceased.
 Orientation of the body was north-south, with the head toward south.
 Thanks to a few remains of the body, especially a molar, the age could be estimated at circa twenty-five years.